udhos/kubecloudconfigserver/README.md

-# gocloudconfigserver
+# kubecloudconfigserver
-Simple centralized cloud configuration server in Go
+Simple centralized cloud configuration server for Kubernetes in Go